 Accessible car parking spaces need to be larger than other parking spaces, so that people have enough space to allow transfer between a wheelchair and the car.
 These larger parking spaces should be indicated by a wheelchair symbol.
-The width of each designated parking spot is 3.3 metres.
+The width of each designated parking spot should be a minimum of 3.20m, best practice is 3.60m.

 The distance between the parking and accommodation site entrance be at max.
-100 metres.
+100m.
+Further detail can be found in Parking Area Requirements.